Skip to Content

 Here are some common scenarios where wrongful death claims may arise:

-• Car Accidents: One of the leading causes of wrongful death claims is car accidents.
-These incidents can occur due to various factors such as reckless driving, driving under the influence, or negligence on the part of another driver.
-When a loved one dies in a car accident caused by someone else's actions or negligence, surviving family members may have grounds for a wrongful death claim.
+• Car accidents: One of the leading causes of wrongful death claims is car accidents.
+These incidents can occur due to factors such as reckless driving, driving under the influence, or negligence on the part of another driver.

-• Dangerous Premises: Property owners have a duty to maintain safe premises for visitors and guests.
+• Dangerous premises: Property owners have a duty to maintain safe premises for visitors and guests.
 Failure to address hazards such as slippery floors, inadequate security, or faulty infrastructure can result in fatal accidents.
-If someone dies due to dangerous premises conditions, their family may have grounds for a wrongful death claim against the property owner or manager.

 Each of these scenarios brings its own challenges and legal nuances that require thorough investigation and understanding.
 It is important to consult with legal professionals who can evaluate the specific details of the incident and build a robust claim.
-Synthesizing all evidence, expert opinions, and circumstances surrounding the event, Michael J. Doyle, Attorney At Law aims to ensure that all responsible parties are held accountable under the provisions of New Mexico law.
+Synthesizing all evidence, expert opinions, and circumstances surrounding the event, Michael J. Doyle, Attorney At Law aims to hold all responsible parties accountable under the provisions of New Mexico law.

 Here are the key parties typically eligible to file a wrongful death lawsuit: